AhmedLaminou/PokemonKnower/README.md

 A Convolutional Neural Network model capable of recognizing Pokémon from images.

+still as its beginning and very flawed , but will upgrade later !

 ## 🧠 Overview
 This project uses a custom dataset of Pokémon images to train a CNN using TensorFlow.
 The goal is to classify Pokémon from input images with high accuracy.